iterative/mlem.ai/content/docs/start/deploying.md

 ## Making requests

-You can go [here](http://example-mlem-get-started.herokuapp.com) and see the same OpenAPI documentation as in **Serving** section.
+You can go [here](http://example-mlem-get-started.herokuapp.com) and see the same OpenAPI documentation.
+For details on it, refer to the **Serving** section.
 You can also try to do some requests:

 ```python
 from mlem.api import load